 Single select lists allow users to select a single, mutually exclusive option.
 When the user selects an option from the list, the selection appears in the toggle.

 Checkbox select lists allow users to select one or more options from a known list of options, using checkboxes as a selection method.
 You may choose to have a badge display in the toggle to show how many items have been selected.
-A common use case for checkbox select lists is in a toolbar filter for a table or page, for example.
+A common use case for checkbox select lists is in a toolbar filter for a table or page.

 - Horizontal space is limited.